netscaler/netscaler-k8s-ingress-controller/example/guestbook/README.md

    ```
     kubectl create -f guestbook-ingress.yml
    ```
-######  **Test The application**
+##  **Test The application**
-   Create a "www.guestbook.com" domain name and update with service IP.
+   Create a "www.guestbook.com" domain name and update with NodePort IP of cpx-service(CPX)/Vserver IP(VPX/MPX).
    Access "www.guestbook.com" from url which opens guestbook application.

    Minikube users can use following command to get the service IP.
    ```